 You can also watch talented performers carry out stunts or sing!

-There are 2 other museums that are a short walk from Penang Peranakan Museum:
+Two other museums are a short walk from Penang Peranakan Museum:

 Penang 3D Trick Art Museum (3-minutes’ walk)

-This unique art museum is the first of its kind in Malaysia!
-It has over 40 paintings (2D and 3D) and sculptures!
+This unique art museum is the first of its kind in Malaysia with over 40 paintings (2D and 3D) and sculptures!

 Wonder Food Museum (4-minutes’ walk)